robrich/docker-hands-on-workshop/05-A-bigger-site/start/README.md

 8. `docker build ...` the front-end container.

-9. `docker run ...` the front-end container.
+9. `docker run ...` the front-end container, directing traffic to port 3000.

 10. Visit [http://localhost:3000/](http://localhost:3000/) to cast your vote.